Carson Kelly Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.50 team ERA ranks 22nd across all MLB pitching staffs.
+- The Mets' 4.46 team ERA ranks 21st among all league pitching staffs.

-- Mets pitchers combine to give up 114 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Mets pitchers combine to give up 115 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- In his most recent time out on Wednesday, June 28, the right-hander threw five innings against the Milwaukee Brewers, allowing two earned runs while surrendering five hits.
+- The righty last appeared on Friday against the San Francisco Giants, when he threw five innings, allowing two earned runs while giving up five hits.

-- The 30-year-old has an ERA of 3.53, with 11.1 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .209 batting average against him.
+- In 11 games this season, the 36-year-old has a 5.94 ERA and 6.6 strikeouts per nine innings, while giving up a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.